nmcl/JavaSim/README.md

 mvn install

-Run examples check the README in that directory.
+To run the examples check the README in that directory.